backstage/backstage/plugins/cicd-statistics/api-report.md

   | 'expired';

 // Warning: (ae-missing-release-tag) "rootCatalogCicdStatsRouteRef" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "GetConfigurationOptions" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export const rootCatalogCicdStatsRouteRef: RouteRef<undefined>;
+// @public
+export interface GetConfigurationOptions {
+  // (undocumented)
+  entity: Entity;
+}

 // Warning: (ae-missing-release-tag) "Stage" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //